sweattep/ancient_quotes/README.md

 >We will not allow to be lost the reward of any who did well in deeds.

+>Should we believe two men like ourselves while their people are for us in servitude?

 >And indeed, every time I invited them that You may forgive them, they put their fingers in their ears, covered themselves with their garments, persisted, and were arrogant

 >As for those who do not believe in the Hereafter, We have certainly made their deeds appealing to them, so they wander blindly.